Psalm 8 – The Glory of God in Creation

 a.
 When I consider Your heavens: David knew the value of simply considering the glory of God’s creation.
 He knew what it was like to look up into the starry sky and consider what a great God had made this vast, wonderful universe.

 i.
 With the naked eye, one can see about 5,000 stars.
-With a four-inch telescope one can see about 2 million stars.
+With a four-inch telescope, one can see about 2 million stars.
 With a 200-inch mirror of a great observatory, one can see more than a billion stars.
-The universe is so big that if one were to travel at the speed of light, it would take 40 billion years.
+The universe is so big that if one were to travel at the speed of light, it would take 40 billion years to reach the edge of the universe.
 Considering the heavens makes us see the greatness of God.

 i.
 “We gave you but a feeble image of our comparative insignificance, when we said that the glories of an extended forest would suffer no more from the fall of a single leaf, than the glories of an extended universe would suffer though the globe we tread upon, and all that it inherits, should dissolve.”
 (Chalmers, cited in Spurgeon)